 2 Energy grains give them energy to play, concentrate and learn.

-Ask your kids which of 3, 2 or 1 they would like and give them a range of healthy options to choose from – giving your child a choice is very powerful.
+Involve your kids and let them make choices.
+Ask your kids which of 1, 2 or 3 they would like and give them a few options to choose from – giving your child a choice is very powerful.

-It also helps to get feedback from your child.
+It also helps to get a little feedback from your child.
 When they come home, ask about their lunch.
 Did they have enough time to eat?
 Was it still yummy at lunchtime?
 Could it be held in one hand while they played?